luszczewskakasia1/compute-benchmarks/README.md

 Ulls Benchmark is currently not released in binary form.

 ## Building
-Internally UllsBenchmark uses googletest, which is reference as a git submodule and has to be cloned separately.
+Internally UllsBenchmark uses googletest, which is referenced as a git submodule and has to be cloned separately.
 Cloning command is performed by CMake, but Intel employees may have to properly set up proxy.
 If building hangs on cloning googletest, run
 ```
 git config --global http.proxy http://proxy-chain.intel.com:911
 git config --global https.proxy http://proxy-chain.intel.com:912